Wood Fence Calculator

 How to Use This Calculator

-- Measure the total length of fence needed
+- Measure the total length of fence needed in feet

 - Decide on fence height (typically 4-6 feet for privacy)